 What do you need to know when making a marketing plan for your small business?
-There are lots of methods you can use but the key is answering questions specific to your business.
+While there are plenty of methods to choose from, the key is answering questions specific to your business.

 However you choose to do it, there are certain aspects every effective marketing plan should include.
 Here are those key factors and some actionable advice.